 Know yourself and understand your environment.
 For instance, if there’s a coffee shop on your way to work, the smell of coffee brewing could trigger an automatic response to buy coffee.
 By understanding what causes you to spend, you will find a solution and form an action plan to avoid the triggers.

 To stop the spending triggers from affecting you, replace them with positive habits.
-For instance, if you had a particularly bad week at work, the automatic response would be to shop it off.
+For instance, if you had a terrible week at work, the automatic response would be to shop it off.
 Why not opt for something cheaper?
 Go for coffee with a friend or invest in a good book.

 The key here is to come up with a solution that effectively deals with the trigger while also improving your money mindset so you can save more than you spend.